 As future work to improve these algorithms, we will apply natural language processing and ontologic frameworks (TURBO) to capture additional clinical information, including outside data and medication adherence.
 In addition, we will train machine learning algorithms on longitudinal structured EHR data to identify PA patients more specifically and earlier in their disease course.

-AIM 3 (Year 2): Prospectively implement clinical decision support to improve diagnosis and management of primary aldosteronism (Year 2).
+AIM 3 (Year 2): Prospectively implement clinical decision support to improve the diagnosis and management of primary aldosteronism.
 We will implement the algorithms developed in AIM 2 as a clinical decision support tool and trigger recommendations to primary care providers that they evaluate individual patients for PA by screening laboratory testing.
 We expect to increase PA diagnoses and decrease time to blood pressure control in flagged patients.

 To apply the developed algorithm clinically, we will first titrate it to make sure the positive predictive value is at least 20%.
 We will then build a clinical decision support rule within EPIC to alert patients’ primary care providers and recommend evaluation for primary aldosteronism by blood aldosterone and renin testing.
 Patients with positive or borderline results will be referred to specialists for additional workup.
 To enable estimation of the effect of this intervention, we will initially rollout this tool in a staged fashion amongst the six major UPHS outpatient sites, trialing initially in 1 site for 1 week, then 3 sites for 3 months, and then all sites.

-The primary outcome measures followed will be the time between when a patient met PA screening criteria and when they underwent PA laboratory screening and when their blood pressure was well-controlled.
+The primary outcome measures followed will be the time between when a patient met PA screening criteria and both when they underwent PA laboratory screening and when their blood pressure was well-controlled.
 Secondary outcomes will include time from initial hypertension diagnosis to PA laboratory screening, increase in PA diagnosis rate, decrease in the prevalence of resistant hypertension, and change in the number of clinical encounters for hypertension.

 Clinical Impact